RafaelCassiano21/ansible-gns3-lab/README.md

 This repository provides a step-by-step guide to setting up a lab environment using GNS3 with Ansible for managing Cisco devices.
 The environment includes the installation of required packages, GNS3 setup, KVM/QEMU support, and Docker configuration, along with automation examples using Ansible.

+Important points:

+    For confidential passwords, make sure to create variables and encrypt them;
+    For a production environment, create environment variables.
+This example was applied to a lab and development environment;
+    Environment tested with RHEL 9 and Fedora;
+    Depending on the environment, not all configurations may be necessary.
+We recommend adapting them as needed according to each scenario.

 ## Table of Contents

 1. [Install Required Packages](#1-install-required-packages)